 Salt Lake Bees Release 2020 Schedule

 SALT LAKE CITY - The Salt Lake Bees released their 2020 schedule today.
-The team begins the Pacific Coast League regular season schedule exactly seven months from today, hosting the El Paso Chihuahuas at Smith's Ballpark on Thursday, April 9.
+The team begins the Pacific Coast League regular by hosting the El Paso Chihuahuas at Smith's Ballpark on Thursday, April 9.

 The 140-game schedule takes place over 152 days starting on April 9 and finishing on Monday, Sept.
 7 in Las Vegas.
 The Bees will play 12 homestands at Smith's Ballpark during the season with 22 games on Friday or Saturday night.
 Smith's Ballpark will host holiday home games on Mother's Day, Memorial Day, Independence Day and Pioneer Day during the season.